Pabla007/-60_Days_of_code/README.md

 d[14,60] - In Lesson 5 learn about dropout prons & cons and done project work and successfully merged 7 raster images into 1 raster image.

 D15: Skipped this day because i have to attend Religious Funtion today.

+D[15,60] - Today i have learn how to saving & loading model 5.17 and also the read the documentation regarding it.